SINCON 2021 CXO Seminar

-SINCON 2021 CXO Brief is a briefing aimed to keep C-suites, leaderships and senior officers from both the public and private sectors abreast of the latest cybersecurity development.
+The SINCON 2021 CXO Seminar aims to keep C-suites, leaderships and senior officers, from both the public and private sectors, abreast of the latest cybersecurity development.

-Leaders and experts of various cybersecurity domains will come together to share and discuss cutting-edge techniques and solutions, and real-life scenarios and considerations when securing the critical information infrastructure (CII) and business cyberspace.
+Leaders and experts of various cybersecurity domains will come together to share and discuss cutting-edge techniques and solutions, and real-life scenarios and considerations in securing critical information infrastructure (CII) and business cyberspace.

-Join the leaders and experts in an insightful session over an exquisite lunch, and learn how to manage the next-generation risks, threats, and vulnerabilities.
+Join the leaders and experts in an insightful session over lunch, and learn how to manage the next-generation risks, threats, and vulnerabilities.